Routing payments

 Set a default route (optional)

 Apply a route to all checkout sessions without needing to specify it each time.
+Set default_processor_route_id to null to clear the default.

 Manage routes